prometheus/client_java/README.md

 have your local Maven setup correctly along with valid and public GPG key and adequate authorization on the Sonatype OSS Repository to submit new artifacts, be they _staging_ or _release_ ones.

+You should read the [Sonatype OSS Maven Repository Usage Guide](http://goo.gl/Sp9No5) before performing any of the following:

 #### Staging
     $  mvn clean deploy -DperformRelease=true